 Publication and provenance

-Rebalancing Our Cultural Capital, an evidence-based report addressing the balance of arts funds between London and the rest of England, will be published at 1200 noon Thursday 31 October.
+Rebalancing Our Cultural Capital, an evidence based report addressing the balance of arts funding between London and the rest of England, was published on Thursday 31 October 2013.

 The report has been produced – independently and at their own expense – by Peter Stark, Christopher Gordon and David Powell.
 The research reveals the extent of bias towards London in public funding of the arts provided by taxpayers and National Lottery players throughout England.